GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![20](Screenshots/4/20.png)

-Connected with the new account and it works.
+Connected with the new account and it worked.

 ![21](Screenshots/4/21.png)